ATaylorAerospace/Ion-Propulsion/README.md

 **🚀Testability and maintainability:**  This component is essential for ensuring the engine's performance and readiness throughout the mission lifetime.

-# **Project Scope**
+# 📝**Project Scope**

 The project will be completed in several phases.

-**The first phase**will involve the design of the gridded ion thruster itself.
+**🛠The first phase** will involve the design of the gridded ion thruster itself.
 This section will discuss the selection of the appropriate ion thruster geometry and the development of a detailed model of the gridded ion thruster.

-**The second phase** will involve the design of the power supply for the gridden ion thruster.
+**🛠The second phase** will involve the design of the power supply for the gridden ion thruster.
 This section will discuss the selection of the appropriate power supply architecture and the development of a detailed model of the power supply.

-**The third phase** will involve the design of the control system for the gridded ion thruster.
+**🛠The third phase** will involve the design of the control system for the gridded ion thruster.
 This section will discuss the selection of the appropriate control system architecture and the development of a detailed model of the control system.

-# **Repository Structure**
+# 📝**Repository Structure**

 ### **📖docs**